parth5757/parth5757/README.md

 ## 🖥️ Tools

-- **IDEs:** Visual Studio Code
+- **IDEs:** Visual Studio Code, IDX, PyCharm
-- **Version Control/Git:** Git, GitHub
+- **Version Control/Git:** Git, GitHub, GitLab
-- **Cloud Platforms:** AWS
+- **Cloud Platforms:** AWS, Utho
+- **Design tools:** Figma, blender
 ## 🤝 Contributing

-Contributions are welcome Feel free to submit a pull request if you'd like to contribute to one of my projects.
+I want you to know that contributions are welcome Feel free to submit a pull request if you'd like to contribute to one of my projects.
 Please read the project's README for instructions on how to proceed.

 ## 📫 Contact Me